PAL*M: Property Attestation for Large Generative Models: Related Work

-\textbf{TEE-based attestations.} Prior works have extensively used TEEs for the confidentiality of data and models~\cite{teeslice,tensorshield,mirrornet,darknetz}.
+\textbf{TEE-based attestations.} Torres-Arias et al.~\cite{236322} were the first to introduce supply chain attestations.
+However, their work targets conventional software pipelines rather than ML-specific properties.
+Prior works have extensively used TEEs for the confidentiality of data and models~\cite{teeslice,tensorshield,mirrornet,darknetz}.
 Unlike these approaches, we focus on integrity, leveraging TEEs to attest properties of large generative model operations executed within them.
-Laminator~\cite{duddu2024laminator} is the closest related work, using TEEs to attest properties of CPU-only classifier model operations.
-Schnabl et al.~\cite{attestable_audits} use TEEs to attest the execution of the code, ML model for various inferences, and its outputs. \emph{Atlas} uses TEEs to verify the ML lifecycle by having TEE-equipped contributors attest to the inputs and outputs of artifact creation or transformation and publish these attestations to a transparency log~\cite{atlas}. \emph{VerifiableFL} proposes an integrity-only enclave (called \emph{exclave}), which generates authenticated evidence of input and output data for federated learning~\cite{exclavefl}.
-Similar to our approach, it uses CVM technologies (e.g., AMD SEV-SNP), but focuses on federated learning rather than generative models, and it does not focus on addressing the challenges due large datasets outside CVM memory.
-Rattanavipanon and Nunes~\cite{slapp} focus on federated learning by providing stateful proofs of execution that let an external \vrf confirm correct data use, model updates, and local differential privacy on TrustZone-enabled ARM Cortex-M devices.
-None of these works focus on attesting properties of generative models while accounting for challenges of their computing environments (see Section~\ref{sec:problem}).
+Laminator~\cite{duddu2024laminator} is the closest related work, using Intel SGX to attest properties of CPU-only classifier model operations.
+Schnabl et al.~\cite{attestable_audits} use TEEs to attest the execution of the code, ML model for various inferences, and its outputs. \emph{VerifiableFL} proposes an integrity-only enclave (called \emph{exclave}), which generates authenticated evidence of input and output data for federated learning~\cite{exclavefl}.
+Similar to our approach, it uses CVM technologies (e.g., AMD SEV-SNP), but focuses on federated learning rather than generative models, and does not focus on addressing the challenges due large datasets outside CVM memory.
+Rattanavipanon and Nunes~\cite{slapp} focus on federated learning by providing stateful proofs of execution that let an external \vrf confirm correct data use, model updates, and local differential privacy on TrustZone-enabled ARM Cortex-M devices. \emph{Atlas} uses TEEs to verify the ML lifecycle by having TEE-equipped provers attest to inputs and outputs of artifact operations and publish attestations to a transparency log~\cite{atlas}.